-To provide for the establishment of the Wrangell Mountains
+To provide for the establishment of the White Mountains-Fortymile

-National Conservation Area, Alaska
+National Conservation Area, Alaska.

-Be it enacted by the Senate and the House of Representatives of the United States of America in Congress assembled, That in order to preserve the outstanding natural resource values and to manage and utilize the lands and other resources therein under a program of multiple use, sustained yield, and environmental protection and enhancement compatible with the provisions of section 3 of this act, the Secretary of the Interior is authorized to establish within the general area depicted on BLM Map No. 100, dated May 11, 1973, and on file in the office of the Bureau of Land Management, Department of the Interior, the Wrangell Mountains National Conservation Area in the State of Alaska.
+Be it enacted by the Senate and the House of Representatives of the United States of America in Congress assembled, That in order to preserve the outstanding natural resource values and to manage and utilize the lands and other resources therein under a program of multiple use, sustained yield, and environmental protection and enhancement compatible with the provisions of section 3 of this act, the Secretary of the Interior is authorized to establish within the general area depicted on BLM Map No. 102, dated May 11, 1973, and on file in the office of the Bureau of Land Management, Department of the Interior, the White Mountains-Fortymile National Conservation Area in the State of Alaska.

 - SEC.
 2. Definition of terms.
-As used in this Act: - (a) "Secretary" means the Secretary of the Interior. - (b) "Area" means the Wrangell Mountains National Conservation Area. - (c) "National Conservation Area" means all lands and interests in lands (including the renewable and nonrenewable resources thereof) now and hereafter administered by the Secretary through the Bureau of Land Management.
+As used in this Act: - (a) "Secretary" means the Secretary of the Interior. - (b) "Area" means the White Mountains-Fortymile National Conservation Area. - (c) "National Conservation Area" means all lands and interests in lands (including the renewable and nonrenewable resources thereof) now and hereafter administered by the Secretary through the Bureau of Land Management. - SEC.
+3. Management. - (a) The Secretary shall manage the Area under the principles of multiple use, sustained yield, and environmental protection for any combination of uses.

-- SEC.
-3. Management. - (a) The Secretary shall manage the Area under the principles of multiple use, sustained yield, and environmental protection for any combination of uses which is compatible with the following: - (1) The area identified as Area A on BLM Map No. 100 will be managed in a manner which will preserve and maintain the existing natural environment. - (b) The Secretary shall permit hunting and fishing on federallyowned lands within the boundaries of the Area in accordance with applicable laws and regulations of the State of Alaska and the United States, except that the Secretary may designate zones where, and establish periods when, no hunting or fishing shall be permitted for reasons of fish and wildlife management, public safety, administration, or public use and enjoyment.
+- (b) The Secretary shall permit hunting and fishing on federallyowned lands within the boundaries of the Area in accordance with applicable laws and regulations of the State of Alaska and the United States, except that the Secretary may designate zones where, and establish periods when, no hunting or fishing shall be permitted for reasons of fish and wildlife management, public safety, administration, or public use and enjoyment.
 Except in emergencies, regulations of the Secretary pursuant to this section shall be put into effect after consultation with the Alaska Department of Fish and Game. - (c) In managing the Area in accordance with the purposes of this Act, the Secretary may utilize such other statutory authorities as are available to him for conservation and management of the land, and the wildlife and other resources therein, as he deems appropriate for preservation, recreation, and resource development purposes. - SEC.
 4. Mining and mineral development. - (a) Subject to valid existing rights, lands within the Area are withdrawn from location, entry, and patent under the United States mining laws.
 Within zones of the Area designated by him for such use, the Secretary may permit mining and mineral leasing in accordance with the United States mining and mineral leasing laws and in accordance with regulations issued pursuant to this Act provided that patents issued under the mining laws pursuant to this section shall convey title to only the mineral deposits within the claim.